Pavan281/Pavan281/README.md

 - 🔭 I’m currently working on ...
 Data Science, Data Analytics, Decision Scientist.
 - 🌱 I’m currently learning ...
 Python, R, SQL, Excel, Data Analytics, Data Science.
 - 👯 I’m looking to collaborate on ...
-Mu Sigma labs and technologies.
+Mu Sigma labs and technologies; Banking; Pharma; Retail; Technology; etc.
 - 🤔 I’m looking for help with ...
 Mu Sigma company.
 - 💬 Ask me about ...
 Anything since I wanted to upskill myself and wanted to gain some knowledge, upgrade the skills, etc.
 - 📫 How to reach me: ...
 I have shared or provided the links below.
 Please do check out the links here.